Tornadoes reported in New York, Virginia as storms loom

 "We were all scared," she said.
 "The windows on the whole building broke, the lights went out, and the rain was pouring in.
 Everything was shaking.
 It was really crazy."

-The weather service said winds in the tornado were moving at roughly 70 miles per hour (113 kph).
+The weather service said winds in the tornado were moving at roughly 70 miles per hour.
 Tornadoes are extremely rare in the largest and most densely populated U.S. city.

 The severe weather forced officials of the U.S. Open tennis tournament to delay competition in the women's singles final at Flushing Meadows from Saturday evening until Sunday, the U.S. Tennis Association said.